 The student and/or the student's parents or guardians expressly assume any risk associated with students owning or possessing electronic devices.
+Students should realize that there will be no right to privacy as to the content contained on any electronic device and that the school's filtering device may delete applications or content, without the student's permission, that is deemed inappropriate.
 Students misusing electronic devices shall have them confiscated.
-Confiscated devices may be picked up at the school's administration office by the student's parents or guardians.2 Students have no right of privacy as to the content contained on any electronic devices that have been confiscated.3 A search of a confiscated device shall meet the reasonable individualized suspicion requirements of Policy 4.32-SEARCH, SEIZURE, AND INTERROGATIONS.
+Confiscated devices may be picked up at the school's administration office by the student's parents or guardians no earlier than the end of the school day.
+Students have no right of privacy as to the content contained on any electronic devices that have been confiscated.
+A search of a confiscated device shall meet the reasonable individualized suspicion requirements of Policy.